Alice Kaplan: Early life and education

-Alice Kaplan was born on June 22, 1954 in Minneapolis, the youngest of three children.
-Her father, Sidney J. Kaplan, an attorney who had served as a prosecutor at the Nuremberg war crime trials, died when she was seven.
-She attended the Northrop Collegiate School, now The Blake School.
-When she was fifteen, her mother, Leonore Kaplan, a social worker and an enthusiastic Francophile, sent her to Le Collège du Léman in Versoix, Switzerland for a year to learn French.
-She attended Vassar College and graduated Phi Beta Kappa from the University of California at Berkeley, with a major in French and a junior year abroad in Bordeaux.
+Alice Kaplan was born on June 22, 1954, in Minneapolis, the youngest of three children.
+Her father Sidney J. Kaplan, an attorney who had served as a prosecutor at the Nuremberg trials, died when she was seven.
+She attended the Northrop Collegiate School.
+When she was fifteen her mother, Leonore Kaplan, a social worker and Francophile, sent her to the Collège du Léman in Versoix, Switzerland, for a year to learn French.

+She attended Vassar College and graduated Phi Beta Kappa from the University of California, Berkeley, with a major in French and a junior year abroad in Bordeaux.
 She completed her Ph.D. in French with a minor in philosophy at Yale University in 1981.

 Career

 Kaplan served as an assistant professor at North Carolina State University and at Columbia University before becoming the Gilbert, Louis and Edward Lehrman Professor of Romance Studies and Professor of Literature and History at Duke University and founding director of the Center for French and Francophone Studies there.

-She joined the Yale faculty in 2008 and was named the John M. Musser Professor of French.
-She has served as the Chair of the Department of French, the Director of the Whitney Humanities Center, and the Director of the Yale Translation Initiative at the MacMillan Center, which she founded together with Harold Augenbraum in 2018.
+She joined the Yale University faculty in 2008 and was named the John M. Musser Professor of French.
+She has served as the chair of the Department of French; the director of the Whitney Humanities Center; and the director of the Yale Translation Initiative at the MacMillan Center, which she founded together with Harold Augenbraum in 2018.
 In 2019, she was named Sterling Professor of French.

 Kaplan's research interests include autobiography and memory, translation in theory and practice, literature and the law, twentieth-century French literature, French cultural studies, and post-war French culture.
-Her undergraduate and graduate teaching includes courses on Camus; War and Memory; Fiction in the Archive; existentialist thought and literature; French cinema of the Occupation; and a lecture course on the modern French novel (co-taught with Maurice Samuels).
+Her undergraduate and graduate teaching includes courses on Albert Camus; war and memory; fiction in archives; existentialist thought and literature; French cinema of the Occupation; and a lecture course on the modern French novel (co-taught with Maurice Samuels).